ethannef/Parking-Sensor-Project/README2.md

 - Offline resilience: "Prevents data loss during network outages by securely storing logs, sensor data, & event history"
 - Installation: "tool-free surface or in-ground installation powered by a long-life battery.
 With no wiring or civil work deployment takes just minutes"
 - Noise rejection: "advanced RF architecture and noise-resistant design ensure 99% detection accuracy — even in areas with heavy wireless interference or magnetic noise"

+**Advantages / Disadvantages (as stated by source):**
+- ✅ **Advantage: offline resilience (stated):** "Prevents data loss during network outages by securely storing logs, sensor data, & event history" — explicitly stated as a feature
+- ✅ **Advantage: noise resistance (stated):** "advanced RF architecture and noise-resistant design ensure 99% detection accuracy — even in areas with heavy wireless interference or magnetic noise" — source explicitly positions this as an advantage in challenging RF environments
+- ✅ **Advantage: no civil works needed (stated):** "tool-free surface or in-ground installation powered by a long-life battery.
+With no wiring or civil work deployment takes just minutes"
+- ✅ **Advantage: industrial I/O compatibility (stated):** "Compatible with RS485, 0-10V, 4-20mA, & digital inputs for seamless industrial automation" — broader integration than most parking sensors

 ---